 How much will it cost?

-Typically, urban cohousing costs about the same as comparable condominium projects.
+Typically, urban cohousing costs about the same as comparable communities.
 The individual units are often smaller, but the generous common space aims to offset that.

 Will I own my own home?

 Yes.
-Our neighbors enjoy a private, fully functional home utilizing universal design, no stairs (there will be stairs next to the elevator), accessible cabinets and appliances) with a full kitchen and one or more bathrooms.
-Building and grounds are designed for ease of mobility and encourage social interaction.
+Our neighbors enjoy a private, fully functional home utilizing universal design (ability to install an in-house lift, accessible cabinets and appliances) with a full kitchen and one or more bathrooms.

 Do I also own a share of the community?